-Our mission is to partner with patients and family members to transform The MetroHealth System by ensuring the patient's voice is heard.
-The MetroHealth System Patient and Family Advisor (PFA) program includes more than 60 patients and family members.
+Our mission is to partner with patients and family members to transform The MetroHealth System by ensuring the patient's and family’s voices are heard.
+The MetroHealth System Patient and Family Advisor Program includes more than 40 patients and family members.
 Collectively, PFAs log more than 400 volunteer hours annually.

 The success of MetroHealth’s PFA program has been recognized nationally by the Institute for Patient and Family Centered Care (IPFCC) and The Beryl Institute.
-PFAs serve on committees and work on projects covering a wide range of topics including improvements in safety, quality, processes and environmental design.
+PFAs work in collaboration with MetroHealth staff on projects covering a wide range of topics including improvements in safety, quality, processes and environmental design.

 If you are a patient or family member interested in becoming a Patient and Family Advisor, please contact [email protected]